Transmutable/bink/README.md

 - Manage a shared data structure for key/value maps (models) and ordered lists (collections)
 - Wrap logic for communicating with services like remote APIs or local storage
 - Provide data change events so that the UI can react

+## Use Bink in your projects

+Bink is designed to be easy to use without an ecosystem like [npm]( https://www.npmjs.com/).

+The quickest way to get started is to download the latest source code release zip from the [Releases page](https://github.com/Transmutable/bink/releases) and copy the `/src/` and `/style/` directories into your project's doc root.
+That's how the examples mentioned above work. ☝️

+If you are stuck using `npm` (perhaps via [yarn](https://yarnpkg.com/)) and need to use Bink that way (dang it) then it's available as [@transmutable/bink]( https://www.npmjs.com/package/@transmutable/bink).

+## Who made Bink?

+Bink is the result of two+ decades of work on and with browsers by [Trevor Flowers](https://trevor.smith.name/) who leads [Transmutable](https://transmutable.com/) and is [@TrevorFSmith](https://twitter.com/trevorfsmith) on Twitter.